OBJECTS are a way to group related variables and functions into a single container. That is, an entity that encapsulates data and functionality.

 - voidstop()

-These objects are defined by a class or a prototype that acts as a template or mold for creating objects.
-This defines the structure (properties and methods) common to the objects of that type.
+These OBJECTS are defined by a class or a prototype that acts as a template or mold for creating objects.
+This defines the common structure (properties and methods) shared by objects of that type.

-Each of the objects created according to a class is called an instance.
-Thus, an instance is a concrete representation of a class, with its own unique data and functionalities defined by the class.
+Each object created from a class is called an instance.
+Thus, an INSTANCE is a concrete representation of a CLASS, with its own unique data and the functionalities defined by the class.

-, such as a specific car with the make “Toyota”, model “Corolla”, and color “pink”, then we have an instance of the class Car
+When we create a specific object of the Car class, like a concrete car with the brand “Toyota”, model “Corolla”, and color “pink”, then we have an instance of the Car class.

-Objects allow us to organize and structure the data and logic of a program, promote code reuse, and facilitate maintenance.
+OBJECTS allow us to organize and structure the data and logic of a program, promote code reuse, and facilitate its maintenance.

 - State: Represents the data and properties of the object at a given moment

-- Behavior: Defines the actions and operations that the object can perform
+- Behavior: Defines the actions and operations the object can perform

-- Identity: Each object has a unique identity that differentiates it from other objects
+- Identity: Each object has a unique identity that distinguishes it from other objects

 But, much more interestingly, objects are abstractions that allow us to model the real world.
 They are the foundation of Object-Oriented Programming (OOP),

-Object-Oriented Programming has been one of the paradigms that has had the most impact on modern programming.
+Object-Oriented Programming has been one of the paradigms with the greatest impact on modern programming.
 Consequently, many languages have evolved to introduce objects into their syntax.

 The details vary from one language to another.
 Some have a more “classical” approach, while others take somewhat different paths.
-But, more or less, the concept of an object exists in all languages.
+But, more or less, the concept of an object is present in all languages.

 // Class definition